omkarcloud/botasaurus/README.md

 13. [I am a Youtuber, Should I create YouTube videos about Botasaurus?
 If so, how can you help me?](https://github.com/omkarcloud/botasaurus/blob/master/advanced.md#i-am-a-youtuber-should-i-create-youtube-videos-about-botasaurus-if-so-how-can-you-help-me)

 ## Thank You
-- I didn't make Botasaurus for fame or to earn good karma.
-I created it because I would be really happy if you could use it to successfully complete your project.
-So, Thank you for using Botasaurus!
+- I made Botasaurus because I would be really happy if you could use it to successfully complete your project.
+So, a Gigantic Thank you for using Botasaurus!
 - Kudos to the Apify Team for creating the `proxy-chain` library.
 The implementation of SSL-based Proxy Authentication wouldn't have been possible without their groundbreaking work on `proxy-chain`.
 - Shout out to [ultrafunkamsterdam](https://github.com/ultrafunkamsterdam) for creating `nodriver`, which inspired the creation of Botasaurus Driver.
 - A big thank you to [daijro](https://github.com/daijro) for creating [hrequest](https://github.com/daijro/hrequests), which inspired the creation of botasaurus-requests.